Friday, November 25, 2016

 Eugene Chase Cassady (1891 or 1892-1966)

-Eugene Chase Cassady was born on November 21, 1891 or 1892, in Indianapolis, Indiana, to Ulysses G. and Minnie B. Cassady.
+Eugene Chase Cassady was born on November 21, 1891 or 1892, in Indianapolis, Indiana, to Ulysses G. and Minnie B. Vaughn Cassady.
 Ulysses G. Cassady, also known as U.G.
 Cassady, was a self-taught artist, an inventor, and a manufacturer of art glass and automobile headlight glass.
 He worked at the Primolite Company, the Indianapolis Art Glass Company, and U.G.
 Cassady and Sons, "Designers and Manufacturers of Art Glass for Church, Residence and Public Buildings," all in Indianapolis.
 His son Eugene C. Cassady attended Manual Training High School in Indianapolis, known for its art program, under the direction of Otto Stark.
 Cassady entered Butler University in 1911 but left before completing his education to take up studies at the Art Institute of Chicago and the Herron School of Art in Indianapolis (1910-1913).
 His teachers included William Forsyth, Otto Stark, and Clifton Wheeler.
 As an artist he called himself Chase Cassady, also E. Chase Cassady.

 When war came, Cassady answered his nation's call, joining the 1st Battalion Engineers of the Indiana National Guard.
 He later enlisted in the U.S. Army aviation corps.
 On June 10, 1919, he married Edna Novella Gliem in Washington, D.C.
 The enumerator of the census of 1920 found Cassady and his wife living with his parents and his brother on Woodruff Place in Indianapolis.
 Both Ulysses and Eugene were employed as manufacturers of art glass.
 Both were also listed in Mary Q. Burnet's Art and Artists of Indiana (1921).
 And both exhibited their work in their home city.
 In 1922, E. Chase Cassady painted "Conference on the Limitation of Armament" for the Daughters of the American Revolution, a canvas to be hung in Memorial Hall in Washington, D.C.
 By 1930, Cassady was in Highland Park, New Jersey, and working as a self-employed illustrator.
 In his draft card of 1942, he called himself an illustrator and industrial designer.
 I know very little about Cassady's career as an illustrator except that he contributed to Liberty (Sept.
 16, 1939) and Scribner's (as of 1925).
-Eugene Chase Cassady died in July 1966, presumably in or near Highland Park, New Jersey.
+Eugene Chase Cassady died on July 15, 1966, presumably in a hospital in Highland Park, New Jersey.

 A poor reproduction of an illustration by Eugene Chase Cassady from Scribner's, circa 1925.